-The Onegini Identity cloud has several different (programming) interfaces that are used by clients to customize our solution or integrate our platform into their software.
+The OneWelcome Identity Cloud has several different (programming) interfaces that are used by clients to customize our solution or integrate our platform into their software.
 This paragraph explains how Onegini manages these interfaces when releasing new software versions.
 The general rule is that customers should have the least possible impact when Onegini releases new software versions.

 Everything explained below is to make sure that there are no disruptions due to changes made to the software by Onegini when a new software version is deployed.